Special feature: Easily understand air pollution

 This phenomenon, originally natural, is heavily accentuated by human activity.

-The degradation of the ozone layer
+Degradation of the ozone layer

-Some man-made chemicals deplete this ozone layer every day.
+Certain chemical agents produced by man deplete this ozone layer every day.

 Deterioration of agriculture and forests